akazukin5151/approportionment/README.md

 - `fma_stv`: use [fused mul add](https://en.wikipedia.org/wiki/Multiply%E2%80%93accumulate_operation) for STV methods.
 Ignored if `intrinsics` is enabled
 - `progress_bar`: Enables [indicatif](https://github.com/console-rs/indicatif) to display a progress bar in the console
 - `voters_sample`: Enables returning a sample of 100 voters for every election.
 Does nothing for binaries even if enabled
-- `stv_party_discipline`: Only for STV; does nothing for non-STV.
-Voters will first rank parties by a certain measure.
-Candidates are ranked by party then by distance.
-Voters will always rank all candidates from a more preferred party over a less preferred party, even if individual candidate distances are larger
-    - This is a feature rather than a config setting because it will noticeably degrade performance.
-    - "Party" is called coalition in Dhall config
-    - The "min rank method" ranks parties by their closest candidate
-    - The "average rank method" ranks parties by the average distance of their candidates
-    - If a candidate has no party (`coalition = None Natural`), they are given a unique standalone "party", which functions without party discipline as there is only one candidate in that "party".
 - `test_real_stv`: enables unit tests that compare STV against real world elections.
 The blt files must be downloaded to `rust/stv/tests/real/data/`.

 Ties are currently broken by selecting the first party/candidate.
 For a proper tiebreak implementation (random choice for non-STV and looking at previous rounds for STV), see the `tiebreak` branch.
 Alternatively, to just get data on how many ties there are, see the `report-ties` branch.
 They weren't merged because I think it's not worth the extra code and performance, and also difficult to add as a cargo feature.